mcaceresb/stata-gtools/docs/usage/gegen.md

 -------

 Weights are only allowed for internally-implemented functions.
-In particular they only affect: total, sum, mean, sd, count, median, iqr, percent, semean, sebinomial, sepoisson, percentiles.
-They are ignored
-by: tag, group, nunique, max, min, first, last, firstnm, lastnm.
+In particular they only affect: total, sum, mean, sd, count, median, iqr, percent, semean, sebinomial, sepoisson, percentiles, skewness, kurtosis.
+They are ignored by: tag, group, nunique, max, min, first, last, firstnm, lastnm.
 All other functions do not allow weights.

 aweight, fweight, iweight, and pweight are allowed for the functions listed below and mimic `collapse` (see `help weight` and the weights